10 Most Gothic Flowers for the Garden

 Botanical Name: Fritillaria persica

-The Persian Lily boasts dark, pendulous blooms with a deep purple hue hiding the bright stamens.
-Its slender stems and downward flowers definitely scream gothic!
+The Persian Lily boasts dark, pendulous blooms with a deep purple hue that hides the bright stamens.
+Its slender stems and downward-facing flowers definitely scream gothic!

 8. Black Barlow